muradfred/top-recipes/README.md

 # top-recipes
-This is a simple project, made while following The Odin Project's foundations.
+This is a simple and fun project, made while following The Odin Project's foundations.